Special Guests: Dr. Carol Kline and Nora Livingston

 Who’s involved in Animal Tourism?

-Carolyn: Yeah, yeah.
-And what about the United Nations and groups like that?
+Carolyn: What about the United Nations and groups like that?
 Are they involved in this?

 Carol: They are.
 They are involved in it.
 Personally, I think they can go farther.
 They are involved in tourism very heavily.
 They have principals set out.
 They have educational tools about how to develop tourism sustainably, whether it’s eco-tourism or geotourism or cultural and heritage tourism.
 But it’s really surprising how recent the focus is at that high government level, but also in academics, how recent the focus is on animal ethics.